graft-community/docs/Graft_Supernode_Testnet_Simple-step-by-step-setup-instructions-for-non-Linux-users_v1.7-MULTI-SN-EDITION.md

 ## Requirements

-* Any modern machine with at least 2GB per core, 2GB RAM -
+* Any modern machine with at least 2GB per core, 2GB RAM - Note: The more SN's you want to run, the bigger the machine.
+To give context - I personally run a 32gb 4 Core Server [E3-SSD-1-32] (https://www.soyoustart.com/us/offers/1801sys47.xml) which I have tested to 10+ Graft Supernodes.

 * Current bandwidgth consuption ~500GB - 1TB per month
 * VPS (_virtual private server_) recommended.